FilWisher/cooperatives/content/stories.md

 ### Ceramics Studio Co-op

-[Ceramics Studio Co-op](http://www.ceramicsstudio.coop)is an artist-run purpose designed ceramics and sculpture workshop based in New Cross, London.
+[Ceramics Studio Co-op](http://www.ceramicsstudio.coop) is an artist-run purpose designed ceramics and sculpture workshop based in New Cross, London.
 This video is part of a series exploring how co-operatives operate in the cultural industries.

 > https://vimeo.com/156875935